 It requires us to gather together with other believers, in a regular fashion, outside of any ‘institutional church’, or Faith-Based fellowship.
 It is when we enter into one another’s lives, showing a vulnerability in being open, being honest with ourselves and each other, where we learn to love, trusting one another, where our lives show an integral interest in the sincere caring and concern for one another, where we learn to be true disciples of Christ.

-God is personal and relational with us as individuals, meeting us right where we are, so it is in our relationships where His Holiness cuts, prunes, and further washes away our fleshly habits and impurities we as humans have within us.
+God is personal and relational with us as individuals, meeting us right where we are, so it is in our relationships where His Holiness cuts, prunes, and further washes away our fleshly habits and impurities.

 Christ manifests Himself in His fullness in the midst of our relationships, calling us into the depth, width and height of His Love.
 He calls us to a nearer walk with Him, as we enter into deeper, more committed relationships with one another, as we learn together, how to love and be a Christian.